 Channels

-Channels help manage updates across different environments (development, staging, production) and deliver updates to specific user groups.
+Channels help manage updates across different environments (development, staging, production) and deliver updates to specific user groups or separate applications.

 Channel Overview

-• Default Channel: If no channel is specified, apps default to the production channel.
+• Default Channel: Apps default to the production channel if no channel is specified.

-• Environment Management: Channels clearly separate different environments (dev, staging, production) to ensure updates are applied accurately.
+• Environment Management: Clearly separates different environments (dev, staging, production) to ensure accurate application of updates.

 Setting Up Channels